EasyG0ing1/MacIcns/README.md

 ## How it works

-The program takes your 1024 x 1024 png file and it creates a folder where it then converts your image into the different sizes that are needed for the final `.icns` file.
+The program takes your 1024 x 1024 image file and it creates a folder where it then converts your image into the different sizes that are needed for the final `.icns` file.
 Then it calls `iconutil` to do the conversion.
-It will use the original name of your file but it will have `.icns` as the extension name and it will drop it into the same folder that your PNG file is in.
+It will use the original name of your file but it will have `.icns` as the extension name and it will drop it into the same folder that your selected image file resides in.

+## Updates
+* 1.2
+  * Program got a massive face lift.
+  * Can now use other valid images than just PNG

 That's it!